-Specular hematite which is also known as specularite is a very soft mineral so pieces are often covered with a film of resin.
-The surface of this piece has been highly polished to create a glass-like finish more correctly known as a vitreous lustre.
+Specular hematite also known as specularite is very soft.
+For this reason stones are often covered with a film of resin.
+The surface of this piece has been highly polished to create a glass-like finish.
+This type of lustre is known as vitreous.

-With the reflection of light it looks like there's a layer glitter just beneath the surface of the stone.
-If you're familiar with goldstone, the surface of specular hematite has a very similar appearance but unlike goldstone which is a man-made material, it's completely natural.
+With the reflection of light it looks as if there's a fine layer of glitter just beneath the surface.
+If you're familiar with goldstone, the surface of specular hematite has a similar appearance but instead of being man-made it's natural.

-The subtle red hue that can be seen in our second photo is from the hematite.
+The subtle red hue that can be seen in our second photo is caused by the hematite.
 This mineral's streak is red which is how the name hematite came about.
-Hema or more correctly haema comes from the Greek word for blood.
+'Hema' or more correctly 'haema' comes from the Greek for 'blood'.